Last updated on November 6th, 2019 at 02:22 pm

 Dream muse and best-selling author Barbara Sher says, “The first thing all “self-motivated” people do is set up a structure that will not only help them but make them do what they want to do!”

 There is another saying that goes, “If you want something done, ask a busy person to do it.
 The more things you do, the more you can do.”
-Busy people have to plan their days in order to accomplish everything they need to get done before they can relax.
+Busy people have to plan their days to accomplish everything they need to get done before they can relax.

 You have to commit to a structured plan for achieving your dream.
 Figure out a way to incorporate your trigger into your plan every single day.